fmoo/Orange/Assets/Scripts/Serialization/README.md

 ## Why?

-When using JsonUtility to serialize a System.Serializable blob of Game State, unity will serialize ScriptableObject references using a numeric localReferenceId, which is not consistent between runs, and breaks serialization.
-Normal GameObjects don't suffer from this as its yaml/binary encoding is a bit smarter.
+When using `JsonUtility` to serialize a `System.Serializable` blob of game State, Unity serializes `ScriptableObject` using a numeric local reference ID, which is not consistent between runs, and therefore breaks serialization beteween sessions.
+Normal GameObjects when using the editor Asset Database don't suffer from this as its yaml/binary encoding uses the asset guid to reference foreign objects, which is a bit smarter.

 To solve this, we:
 * Create a container/wrapper class for `ScriptableObject` called `ScriptableObjectReference` that implements Unity's `ISerializationCallbackReceiver` protocol to retrieve the asset using its GUID instead of the default unstable local identifier.